THE SENSED PRESENCE (or the “Feeling of Presence”) and the brain.

 THE SENSED PRESENCE AND THE SENSE OF SELF

-A great deal of our understanding of the sense of self is derived from the understanding of an experience called the sensed presence.
+A great deal of our understanding of the sense of self is derived from the understanding of an experience called the sensed presence (or the “Feeling of Presence”).
 In its simplest form, it appears as a feeling that there is someone or some conscious ‘ thing’, an energy or a presence in the room with you even though you know you’re by yourself.
 It can also manifest as a feeling that you are ‘not alone’ or just ‘being watched.’

 ‘The Self’ emerges in one neurological context as a characteristic readout on an EEG.
 It’s known as the 40 Hz component, and the reason it is associated with the sense of self is that its not there when we’re in dreamless sleep.
-It there when we are awake, and there when we are dreaming.
+It’s only there when we’re awake, and when we are dreaming.
 It’s only absent during that time when we are in those stages of sleep that we can’t remember.
 The reason we can’t remember it is that ‘we’ aren’t there during dreamless sleep.
 The pathways that maintain the sense of self are inactive at this time.

 The sensed presence is only one example of a whole class of experiences called visitor experiences, or just visitations (Persinger, 1989).
 It falls at one end of a spectrum.
 At the lower end we should expect to find the sensed presence, and at the other, we find a very affective being, such as God or Satan in a fully extrapolated environment, complete with heavenly or hellish sounds, smells, bodily sensations, etc. As the experience deepens in intensity, recruiting more and more brain structures, it can include visions, smells, tastes, vestibular feelings of falling or rising, parasthetic feelings of tingles, ‘buzzes,’ or more difficult to describe ‘energies’ in the body.